-Decisions about what to do should a case of child on child abuse become evident will be made on a case-bycase basis, taking into consideration:
+Decisions about what to do should a case of child on child abuse including sexual violence or sexual harassment become evident will be made on a case-by-case basis, taking into consideration:

-- the wishes of the victim in terms of how they want to proceed; - the nature of the incident might a crime have been committed? - the ages of the children involved; - any power imbalance between the children for example, if one child is much older, more mature or more confident.
-Does the victim have a disability, learning difficulty or other health related issues; - whether it was a one-off incident or a pattern of behaviour by the alleged perpetrator; - that sexual violence and sexual harassment can take place within intimate personal relationships between peers; and - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.
+- the wishes of the victim in terms of how they want to proceed; - the nature of the alleged incident might a crime have been committed and/or has HSB been displayed? - the ages of the children involved (a child under the age of 13 can never consent to any sexual activity); - the developmental stages of the children involved; - any power imbalance between the children for example, is/are the alleged perpetrator(s) significantly older, more mature, confident and well known social standing?
+Does the victim have a disability, learning difficulty or other health related issues; - whether it was a one-off alleged incident or a pattern of behaviour by the alleged perpetrator; - that sexual violence and sexual harassment can take place within intimate personal relationships between children [delete if not relevant]; - the importance of understanding intra familial harms and any necessary support for siblings following incidents; - are there ongoing risks to the victim, other children or school staff; and, - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.